Search results for

 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-What is Google's Super Actua display?
-Is it a marketing gimmick?
+What is Google's Super Actua display on the Pixel?
+Is it just a marketing gimmick?

-Google has a new name for the Pixel 8 family's displays, but what does it mean?
+Google has a new name for Pixel smartphone displays, but what does it mean?

 By

-The Pixel 8 and Pixel 8 Pro mark a number of firsts for Google, and the Actua and Super Actua displays sit at the top of the stack.
-Unlike prior Pixel releases, Google has gone beyond just using industry-standard terms like OLED to describe its displays.
+Starting with the Pixel 8 series and continuing with the Pixel 9 series to this day, Google began marketing its displays under the Actua and Super Actua branding.
+Unlike prior Pixel releases, Google has gone beyond just using industry-standard terms like OLED or LTPO to describe its displays.
 As eye-catching as “Actua” might seem, however, it’s not very descriptive if you’re trying to compare it against rival smartphone displays.
 So in this article, let’s delve into the technical specs behind the Pixel 8 series’ Actua and Super Actua displays and what it means for you.

 What is a Super Actua display?